Know Thyself

 A human that is unafraid is a curious and loving creature.
 A fearful human is an entirely different animal.

 A human that is unafraid is a curious and loving creature, but a fearful human is an entirely different animal.
-Knowing ourselves tells us that if we want to live in a peaceful and rational society, two things are necessary:
+Knowing ourselves and our wiring shows us that if we want to live in a peaceful and rational society, two things are necessary:

-We have to take care of each other, such that the humans around us have less real danger to be afraid of.
+We have an obligation to take care of each other, such that the humans around us have less real danger to be afraid of.

 When I recognize that I am behaving as though I am in danger, and I realize that I am not actually experiencing any physical threat, it is incumbent upon me to choose to act as though I am not afraid.
 Remember that insecurity is a form of fear.
 So is stress.
 Being in a rush.
 It turns out that overburdening someone’s attention also produces a response that is similar to fear – and diminishes our access to reason and compassion.